It’s easier than you would imagine.

 All designs are photo-realistically rendered.
 You’ll know exactly what the end product will look like before you even give the go-ahead for manufacturing.
 This eliminates the chance of any bad surprises when you receive the ring.

 The digital designs are 3D printed with extreme accuracy (25-micron layers).
 There is no risk of a goldsmith missing a detail you and your designer had in mind.
-It literally prints the design you approved into a wax mould for casting.
+It literally prints the design you approved into a wax mold for casting.

 Delivering your design digitally;